 To be considered for eligibility, students or their families should complete Form JBC (l)-1 [Student Residency Statement (SRS)].
 The form is available online at www.cobbk12.org in the Board Policy Manual under section JBC (l)-R or at the local school.
-Fax the completed form to the Homeless Education Program (HEP) office at 770-437- 5935 (fax) or give the form to the school.
-Eligibility for homeless education services is for one school year only.
+Email the completed form to the Homeless Education Program (HEP) office at HEP@cobbk12.org or give the form to the school.
+Eligibility for homeless education services is for one school year at a time.
 Renewal is not automatic.
 Each school year, a new SRS form should be submitted after July 1, to determine if a student continues to qualify for homeless services.